kensiecodes/secondhand/README.md

   - Stylize everything with Tailwind.
 Correct routes.
 - Barter board
   - Specific board for trading goods and services (no money exchanged)
-- Implement user profiles
+- Implement better user account experience
-  - With services offered section if relevant to user
+  - Profile to have services offered section if relevant to user
-  - Full gallery of items for trade
+  - Full gallery of items for trade with titles
-  - User avatars with defaults
+  - User avatars with defaults available
+  - Settings page where user can change password and email
+  - Email verification for settings changes?
 - Host web app with guest user

 ### Install